FrankieChik/ProjectforProgramming/README.md

   I can process my topic modelling.
 In my analysis, I decide to come up with *10* topics with each topic consists of *20* words.
 The number of topics as well as the numbers of keywords are for my convience only.
 Of course, having *20* topics can make the project more complicated but accurated.
 But at this moment, I think even an analysis with *10* topics is enough to see any hidden topics in mu corpus.
   My analysis was saved in multiple files.
 I can load *'CDH598_200.p'* by using **LdaModel.load** to get the result back.
 This file saves the sum of the topics and the key terms that form a certain topic with their term weights.
 I will use this file later.
   *txt200_doctopics.txt* and *txt200_keytopics.txt* are both text files in which I can use to calculae the weights of each topic in the entire corpus and in a certain document.
   I first see the weights of those topics in certain documents.
 Since the file contains some exponiental numbers, I used **float_format** to float the number into **5** decimal places.
+Indeed, before using **float_format**, I was wrong in calculating the dominant topic in each document.
+After carefully reading the csv.file, I find some values like 5.XXXXXXE-5 very strange.
+Becasue the panadas dataframe will not autiomatically change the exponiental numbers into decimal numbers, I should do it by myself.
+This means a careful review on the result is curcial to my interpretation of the corpus.
-We This convertion is essential becasue I need to know which is the dominant topic of a particular document.
-In doing so, I use **np.argmax** to calculate the largest values on a row and show it in a new column named 'Dominant Topic'.
+  In order to know which is the dominant topic of a particular document, I use **np.argmax** to calculate the largest values on a row and show it in a new column named 'Dominant Topic'.
 We can conclude based on this information that in how many docunments a topic serves as the dominant topic.
   The information in *txt200_keytopics.txt* is quite easy to understand.
 This document tells is the overall weights of each topic in the corpus.
 We can see in this document that topic number 8, which is the nineth topic, is the most dominant one.

 ## Visualization
 1.

 ## Interpretation
 Based on *txt200_keytopics.txt*, we can determine the meanings of each topic.
 I interprete the meanings as follows (see *txt200_keytopics.txt* for the keyterms of each topic):
 0. This topic includes something relate to nutrition.
 Since rat and mouse (mous) are listed, it may talk about controlling the diet of a rat based on the nutrition of foods.
 1. This topic is related to the microbiota in a human's gut.
 2. This topic may suggest that human may be infected by mouse which contains pathogen.